-In 1917 Bassi sang again at the Costanzi (January 3rd) in "La Fanciulla del West" with Carmen Melis and Taurino Parvis and at La Scala in January and February, 10 perforamnces of "Siberia" and 8 peformances of "Tosca", both with Gilda Dalla-Rizza and Giiuseppe Danise.
+In 1917 Bassi sang again at the Costanzi (January 3rd) in "La fanciulla del West" with Carmen Melis and Taurino Parvis and at La Scala in January and February, 10 perforamnces of "Siberia" and

-On March 9, 1918 there were performances of "La Fanciulla del West" at Teatro della Pergola, in Firenze, with Elsa Raccanelli and from May 18 seven performances of "Tosca" at the Politeama, in Livorno.
+On March 9, 1918 there were performances of "La fanciulla del West" at Teatro della Pergola, in Firenze, with Elsa Raccanelli and from May 18 seven performances of "Tosca" at the Politeama, in

 On 21st December 1918 Bassi sang at the Costanzi in Rome, in the revival of "Don Carlo" (10 performances) with Giannina Russ, Carlo Galeffi and Giulio Cirino, Gino Marinuzzi conductor.

-Like the renowned tenors Giuseppe Borgatti and Edoardo Ferrari-Fontana before him, from end 1919 until the end of his operatic career in 1926, Amedeo Bassi became a succesfful Wagnerian tenor.
+Like the renowned tenors Giuseppe Borgatti and Edoardo Ferrari-Fontana before him, from end 1919 until the end of his operatic career in 1926, Amedeo Bassi became a successful Wagnerian tenor.

 In 1923 Amedeo Bassi at the Costanzi sang "Tristano e Isotta" (February 20) with Lucy Weidt and Vittorio Gui conducting.

-"il grande tenore Bassi fu un Sigfrido impetuoso ed ardente e, specie nel terzo atto, dove seppe trascinare l'uditorio all'applauso piú caloroso e convinto, non teme alcun possible confronto"
+"Il grande tenore Bassi fu un Sigfrido impetuoso ed ardente e, specie nel terzo atto, dove seppe trascinare l'uditorio all'applauso piú caloroso e convinto, non teme alcun

 At La Scala from November 16, 1924, he was heard as Loge in "L'Oro del Reno" with Eva Turner, Rina Agozzino, Ernesto Badini, Nazzareno de Angelis and Vittorio Gui, as conductor.